meta-fun/awesome-software-supply-chain-security/README.md

 - [scancode-toolkit](https://github.com/nexB/scancode-toolkit) - ScanCode detects licenses, copyrights, package manifests & dependencies and more by scanning code ... to discover and inventory open source and third-party packages used in your code.
 - [Open Source Insights](https://deps.dev/) - An experimental service developed and hosted by Google to help developers better understand the structure, construction, and security of open source software packages.
 - [OSS Review Toolkit](https://github.com/oss-review-toolkit/ort) - The OSS Review Toolkit (ORT) aims to assist with the tasks that commonly need to be performed in the context of license compliance checks, especially for (but not limited to) Free and Open Source Software dependencies.
+- [License Finder](https://github.com/pivotal/LicenseFinder) - LicenseFinder works with package managers to find dependencies, detect the licenses of the packages in them, compare those licenses against a user-defined list of permitted licenses.
+- [go-licenses](https://github.com/google/go-licenses) - Analyzes the dependency tree of a Go package/binary.
+It can output a report on the libraries used and under what license they can be used.
+It can also collect all of the license documents, copyright notices and source code into a directory in order to comply with license terms on redistribution.

 ## Static Application Security Testing
 - [trivy](https://github.com/aquasecurity/trivy) - Scanner for vulnerabilities in container images, file systems, and Git repositories, as well as for configuration issues.